 You don’t need a dedicated craft room, but a simple ritual can help your brain associate knitting with relaxation.

 Pick a specific time: maybe ten minutes before bed, or half an hour on Sunday afternoons.
-Add a small sensory cue—a particular chair, a lamp you switch on, a cup of tea.
+Add a small sensory cue.
+A particular chair, a lamp you switch on, a cup of tea.
 Keep your project in a basket or bag so you’re not hunting for needles and yarn every time you sit down.

 Over time, this routine becomes a signal: “This is my unwinding time.”
 The predictability of that ritual is as soothing as the knitting itself.